Creating a wellbeing culture

 Wellbeing in action

-There are many case studies now circulating which demonstrate good practice.
-This international bank took a multi-faceted approach to wellbeing.
+There are many case studies now circulating which demonstrate good practice in the wellbeing arena.
+One such study is this international bank which took a multi-faceted approach to wellbeing.
 The bank took the decision to put employee self-responsibility at the heart of their strategy, which can mean a big switch in culture for some businesses.

 Here are some of the principles he followed